newrelic/newrelic-prometheus-configurator/README.md

 **Manual release of images**:
 Is possible to manually trigger the build and push of a configurator image from any branch by executing the Actions->manualRelease->Run Workflow.
+#### newrelic-prometheus-agent Chart

+The chart is released thanks to `helm/chart-releaser-action`, the package is hosted in Github releases and the index in Github pages.

+The release process uses the release toolkit in order to automatically compute the version, changelog and release notes from the `## Unreleased` section for the chart [Changelog.md](/charts/newrelic-prometheus-agent/CHANGELOG.md) and dependency bots commits.

+> Therefore, the chart version should not be changed manually in the Chart.yaml, since it is automatically bumped.

+To trigger this release run [Release newrelic prometheus configurator chart](/.github/workflows/releaseChart.yaml) workflow.
+This workflow automatically calculates the version from the chart changelog and commits the new changelog and the version to the main branch.

+Release notes and new changelog can be previously checked by running the `make release-changelog-chart` and `make release-notes-chart` commands.
+Check [Release Toolkit](https://github.com/newrelic/release-toolkit#readme) for more details.

 ## Support